jhonatanWesterhofen/jhonatanWesterhofen/README.md

 Hello, my name is Jhonatan 👋

-* Graduated in software engineering
+* Formado em Engenharia de software
-* I work as a back-end developer

-I am a back end programmer with a passion for creating robust and efficient solutions for complex challenges, always valuing the principles of clean architecture.
-At 23 years old and with a mindset focused on continuous learning, I am constantly exploring new technologies and improving my skills to offer the best in software development.
+I am a technology professional working as a Java Developer, focused on creating and maintaining robust solutions.
+With a degree in Software Engineering, I have a solid foundation for developing scalable and efficient systems.
+My experience is centered on the development of large-scale microservices, where I prioritize clean, secure, and intelligent code aligned with the principles of clean architecture.
+I actively participate in sprint planning and the definition of technologies used, ensuring high-quality deliveries tailored to the project's needs.

 ![Commits](https://github-readme-streak-stats.herokuapp.com/?user=jhonatanWesterhofen)